swdee/go-rknnlite/example/sahi/README.md

 ![Protest SAHI Output](https://github.com/swdee/go-rknnlite-data/raw/master/docimg/protest-sahi-out-scaled.jpg)

-This image was sliced up into 24 separate tiles, this example makes use of a [Pool](../example/pool) to process these tiles concurrently.
+This image was sliced up into 24 separate tiles and made use of a [Pool](../pool) to process these tiles concurrently.